Warren and Mahoney

-Warren and Mahoney is an international architectural and interior design practice - one of the few third generation architectural practices in the history of New Zealand architecture.
+Warren and Mahoney is an international full-service architecture and design practice - one of the few fourth generation architectural practices globally.
 It is a highly awarded architectural practice, with offices in New Zealand and Australia.
+It was recognised in 2023 as 'one of the world's most innovative architecture practices' for "creating a comprehensive indigenous design focus relevant to its work in New Zealand and beyond".